“I am. A nigger. Bitch.”

 “Why did he do those things?”

-“Because he wanted to do them to a woman at his job, and I look like her, so he did them to me instead.”
+“Because he wanted to do them to a woman at his job, and I look like her, so he did them to this body instead.”

 “Do you know why you’re here?
 Why your model has been chosen for testing?”